SenorAgosto/PluginFactory/README.md

     // use a helper macro to define required creation methods in our shared
     // library.
+    //
+    // NOTE: we expect this to reside in the global namespace.
+Failure
+    // to put this in the global namespace will mean your plugin won't
+    // be able to be instanced correctly.
+This macro creates a function
+    // called createPlugin().
+    //
+    // NOTE: We don't have to worry about namespace pollution on POSIX
+    // systems as we're loading library symbols using RTLD_LOCAL.
+Every
+    // plugin loaded can contain the same symbol name as every other
+    // plugin, or can contain symbols found in the main process.
+    // Using RTLD_LOCAL shields us from many problems faced when using
+    // the default RTLD_GLOBAL.
     MAKE_PLUGIN_METHODS(plugin_example::PluginInterface, MyPlugin::MyPlugin)

 Then somewhere in the main process, we would use the PluginFactory to load the plugin and interact with it.
 In this case, the plugin factory declaration would look like `PluginFactory::PluginFactory<plugin_example::MyPlugin, plugin_example::PluginService>`.